ansuini/IntrinsicDimDeep/README.md

 [rephrase]
 The [tutorials](https://github.com/ansuini/IntrinsicDimDeep/tree/master/tutorials) overview all of the main scripts, provide an example implementation, and also discuss existing applications and new directions.

-The main script is [cca_core](https://github.com/google/svcca/blob/master/cca_core.py) which can be used to compute CCA between two neural networks and outputs both the CCA correlation coefficients as well as the CCA directions.
-The CCA for Conv Layers tutorial outlines applications to convolutional layers.
+The main file is [intrinsic_dimension.py](https://github.com/ansuini/IntrinsicDimDeep/tree/master/IDNN/intrinsic_dimension.py) which contains the functions to estimate the intrinsic dimension and to perform the multi-scale analysis (block-analysis).